lhprojects/blog/Interview.md

 rank(A)=N=number of variables

-There are infinity number of solutions, if and only if
+If there is at least one solution, there are infinity number of solutions, if and only if

 rank(A)<N=number of variables